gamache/fuzzyurl.ex/README.md

 # Fuzzyurl

-Non-strict URL parsing, manipulation, and fuzzy matching in Elixir.
+Non-strict parsing, manipulation, and fuzzy matching of URLs in Elixir.